Civil Rights Game

 The Civil Rights Game was an annual game in Major League Baseball (MLB) that honored the history of civil rights in the United States.
 Its first two playings also marked an unofficial end to the league's spring training.
-The game was contested annually from 2007 through 2015.
+The game was played annually from 2007 through 2015.
 In conjunction with the Civil Rights Game, MLB annually honored pioneers of civil rights with Beacon Awards.

 History

 The first two Civil Rights Games were held at AutoZone Park in Memphis, Tennessee, as preseason contests in 2007 and 2008.
 The intent of the game was to "embrace baseball's history of African-American players", as well as to generate interest for future black players, after a demographics survey revealed that the percentage of black players in the league has dwindled over the past twelve years to just 8.4 percent.
 The survey also gave the diversity of players in Major League Baseball an A+ grade: while African-Americans in the sport since 1996 dropped from 17 percent to 8 percent, the percentage of Hispanic players (many of them blacks from the Caribbean) increased during that period from 20 percent to 29 percent, and Asian and other minorities increased from 1 percent to 3 percent.
 The percentage of non-Hispanic white players went down from 62 percent to 60 percent during that period.

 Baseball Commissioner Bud Selig commented on air during the first Civil Rights game that the 8 percent total for African-Americans was "a problem that needed to be looked at."
 Associated Press news releases related to the game focused on the drop in African-Americans, and quoted former Cleveland pitcher CC Sabathia on the idea that baseball must do more to promote the game in inner cities, saying, "It's not just a problem—it's a crisis."

 In 2009, the contest became a regular season game.
 The game was last staged in 2015, held that season on April 15, the same date that MLB observes Jackie Robinson Day.
 The game has not been held since the 2015 playing, for unspecified reasons.